Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Gypsum based screeds

-According to the applicable regulations, calcium sulphate screeds (anhydrite) may not have a residual moisture level of more than 0.5 CM % at the time of tile installation.
+Under the applicable regulations, calcium sulphate (anhydrite) screeds may have a maximum residual moisture level of 0.5 CM% at the time of tile laying.
 In contrast, tile installation is permissible from a residual moisture level of 2 CM % with DITRA-HEAT.

 Heated screeds